 We partnered the dishes above with Bagoong Rice (Php 168).

-Topped with slices of green mango and fried egg, the Bagoong Rice is a meal itself.
+Topped with slices of green mango and a fried egg, the Bagoong Rice is a meal itself.

 Senyor also had a Ripe Mango Shake (Php 98) while I sip on my beloved Coke. :)